cited/Tomcat-Webmin-Module/README.md

 ## **Existing Tomcat Installations**

 The module can also be installed on existing Tomcat installations.

+1. Install from Webmin->Webmin Configuration->Webmin Modules
+2. Go to Servers > Apache Tomcat
+3. Click config icon in top left corner
+4. Set the paths to those used on your installation

-Update the /etc/webmin/tomcat/config file to your installation paths.
+Once you have updated the /etc/webmin/tomcat/config file to your installation paths, you should be able to use all functionality.

 ## **Issues**
 Please report issue here or at hello@acugis.com